 If your record label is a registered business, then your label name is your trade name.
 According to the Small Business Administration, a trade name is an official name under which a company does business.
 It also is referred to as a DBA, or "doing business as" name, fictitious name, or assumed name.

 When you're operating a business that offers a similar service as competitors, the rules for copyrighting that trade name might surprise you.

 That might sound a little scary, but most record labels will not meet the requirements for qualifying for a trademark.
 A trademark is a branding of a service or product that you can prove to be unique from what other companies are offering.
 There is very little room to do that as a record label.
-Unless you've invented a new recording technique or found a different way for pressing physical album copies that no one has ever used before, your record label isn't doing anything unique.
+Unless you've invented a new recording technique or invented a different way for pressing physical album copies, your record label isn't doing anything unique.

 However, just because you probably won't be able to trademark your record label name doesn't mean there aren't things you can do to keep your label branding strong.
-Obviously, you'll have a website with a domain name that matches (as closely as possible) your label name, but it might be worth buying a few domain names that are really close, like the .net or .org versions.
+Obviously, you'll have a website with a domain name that matches your label name as closely as possible, but it might be worth buying a few domain names that are really close, like the .net or .org versions.

 Make building your record label's identity a priority in case someone else does come along and think up the same name or tries to infringe on your success by choosing a similar name.
 The more established you are, the less likely someone is going to be successful with the idea of ripping off your name.
 Anyone serious about establishing their own business will realize that they are much better off building their own label brand.